RealTimeChris/simdjson/doc/basics.md

 JSON Pointer
 ------------

-The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call.
-JSON pointer is supported by both the [DOM approach](https://github.com/simdjson/simdjson/blob/master/doc/dom.md#json-pointer) as well as the On-Demand approach.
+The simdjson2 library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call.
+JSON pointer is supported by both the [DOM approach](https://github.com/simdjson2/simdjson2/blob/master/doc/dom.md#json-pointer) as well as the On-Demand approach.

 **Note:** The On-Demand implementation of JSON pointer relies on `find_field` which implies that it does not unescape keys when matching.